romain-grecourt/helidon-docs/src/se/injection/injection.md

 # Build time

-Helidon injection is compile/build time based injection.
+Helidon injection is a compile-time based injection.
 This provides a significant performance boost since it eliminates the need for reflection or dynamic proxying at runtime, resulting in faster startup.
 Additionally, it integrates well with Native Image, making it an